From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: A Framework for AI -based Support that Aligns with HCI Researchers' Real-Life QDA Workflows

-\paragraph{AI for Analytics} AI provides data-driven insights to support the human-led coding process, \eg, by giving warnings or identifying patterns.
+\xhdr{AI for Analytics} Participants also described AI providing reflexive, data-driven insights, such as warnings about overly granular codebooks, expected reliability issues, or frequency patterns.
+P12 suggested an AI tool warning them about the codebook getting too long.
+P9 suggested a table that shows quantitative statistics on the frequency and patterns of each code, which can be used for further analysis, without taking it away from them.
+Taken together, suggestions can support researchers \textit{reflexively}: instead of generating reasons and justifications, they help researchers develop their own.
 For instance, Annota~\cite{paleaAnnotaPeerbasedAI2024} marks passages for potential additional improvements.

-\paragraph{AI Suggestions} AI suggests codes based on its analysis, which researchers can accept, modify, or reject, maintaining control over the process.
+\xhdr{AI Suggestions} AI suggests codes based on its analysis, which researchers can accept, modify, or reject, maintaining control over the process.
 Our findings indicate that participants were generally open to receiving AI recommendations for new themes and suggestions on where to apply a code.
-This openness was particularly evident among participants working with large datasets or repetitive coding tasks.
-These suggestions keep the researcher in control while allowing AI to enhance the efficiency and breadth of the coding process.
-For example, Marathe et al.~\cite{maratheSemiAutomatedCodingQualitative2018} and Rietz et al.~\cite{rietzCodyAIBasedSystem2021} developed tools that provide coding suggestions based on simple rules, supporting the extension of the coding to unseen data.
-Gao et al.~\cite{gao2024collabcoder} explored collaborative workflows where \acp{LLM} propose new codes and code groups.
+P8 ideated that \textit{``the tool suggests an important code, or a frequently mentioned word.''} This openness was particularly evident among participants working with large datasets or repetitive coding tasks.
+Existing tools exemplify this role~\cite{maratheSemiAutomatedCodingQualitative2018,rietzCodyAIBasedSystem2021,gao2024collabcoder}.

-\paragraph{AI as a Sparring Partner} AI and human researchers work together throughout the \ac{QDA} process.
-AI assists at various stages, such as generating and refining codes, while the human researcher guides the overall process.
-Participants preferred an interactive or conversation-like AI, with P7 suggesting that AI could act as a \enquote{sparring partner} for discussing categories and collaboratively assigning codes.
+\xhdr{AI as a Sparring Partner} Some described AI as a ``sparring partner'', a conversational collaborator that proposes alternatives, challenges assumptions, and supports sensemaking throughout the workflow.
+Participants even described this as supporting the existing human collaboration as a third instance or sparring partner (P7; P6; P4), with AI sometimes mediating consensus work (also see \textit{AI as a Mediator}).
+Notably, participants preferred an interactive or conversation-like AI (P7).
 For instance, Chew et al.~\cite{chew2023llm} propose a holistic role for \acp{LLM} in co-developing and revising codebooks and conducting final coding.